 As the Baby Boomer generation ages, cases of dementia and Alzheimer’s disease are on the rise.
 The Alzheimer’s Association estimates that 5.7 million Americans are living with the disease in 2018 and that number is expected to increase every year.
 People with these conditions experience memory loss and become confused easily, which makes living alone dangerous.
 They need constant supervision to keep them safe, but this places a severe burden on family members who usually aren’t mentally, physically, or emotionally equipped to provide this level of care.
-Assisting Hands Home Care provides high quality, compassionate care for clients in Des Plaines, IL who have been diagnosed with Alzheimer’s and other forms of dementia.
+Assisting Hands provides compassionate dementia and memory care in Des Plaines, IL who have been diagnosed with Alzheimer’s and other forms of dementia.

 Experts believe that it’s best to care for these patients in their own homes rather than in a nursing home or other facility unless absolutely necessary.
 This keeps them in surroundings that are familiar, so they feel more comfortable and secure.
 Our dementia services help clients stay in their own homes safely with the care and supervision they need.
 Our care coordinators will work with you to create a care plan that meets all your loved one’s needs and we’ll engage them in exercises that will stimulate their brains and improve their memory skills.

 Dementia Care Des Plaines, IL

 For professional dementia and memory care services in Des Plaines, IL or the surrounding areas, contact Assisting Hands at (847) 915-6186.

 People who have these conditions are unable to safely live on their own for a number of reasons.
 Symptoms vary by individual, but some of the more common ones include: